samyak-jain/competitive-cli/readme.md

 Support for more websites might be added later

-Also planning on making an api for UVA Debug to help users debug their problems
+There is an api for UVA Debug to help users debug their problems

 ## Features